 The goal of the master of science program is to prepare students for careers as contributing members of genetics and genomics research teams in academia or industry.
 Toward this end, students will gain proficiency in the knowledge, skills, and abilities required to begin a career as a scientist.
 These educational goals are organized into six MS program competencies.
 After successful completion of the master of science program, students will be able to...

 Coursework for MS students is typically undertaken during the first year in the program, although advanced courses may be taken in the second year.
-All MS students will complete the core Human Genetics courses as well as the core Public Health curriculum.
-Advanced courses offered through Human Genetics and other departments will provide students instruction in their chosen area of concentration.
+All MS students will complete the core Human Genetics courses as well as the core public health curriculum.
+Advanced courses offered through human genetics and other departments will provide students instruction in their chosen area of concentration.
+Examples of courses offered through other departments that may help a student specialize their studies can be found in the general list of suggestions for elective courses.
 Certificate programs offered through the Graduate School of Public Health can be pursued to further customize the education of MS students.

 The MS program offers two areas in which to perform research, laboratory genetics and genetic data analysis, although these need not be mutually exclusive.
 MS students receive credits for research activities leading to the development of thesis project.
 Research interests may be complemented by elective coursework and outside-of-the-classroom training and experiences.
 For example, during the second year, MS students will choose elective courses in human genetics or across the schools of the health sciences pertaining to their area of research.
 Across both years, students may participate in workshops, laboratory meetings, and scientific conferences, and attend seminars offered to the University community, that enhance knowledge and skills in their chosen area of research.
 Research experiences including thesis research will provide in-depth, hands-on training in the chosen area.

 The graduation checklist enumerates the master of science degree requirements.